ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-troubleshooting.md

 ```

 {: tsCauses}
-By default, a Fabric v1.4 peer creates a Node v8 runtime, and a Fabric v2.x peer creates a Node v12 runtime.
+By default, a Fabric v2.x peer creates a Node v12 runtime.
 In order for the smart contract to work with Node 12 runtime, the `fabric-contract-api` and `fabric-shim` node modules must be at v1.4.5 or greater.

 {: tsResolve}
 If you are using a smart contract that was originally written to work with Fabric 1.4, update the Node modules by running the following command before deploying the smart contract on a Fabric v2.x peer.
 See [Support and compatibility for fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/main/COMPATIBILITY.md) for more information.